Tension Control

 Adjustment and fine tuning of position after touch-down

-There are many reasons why the position of a manifoild, transition piece or other object has to be adjusted after initial touch-down.
+There are many reasons why the position of a manifold, transition piece or other object has to be adjusted after initial touch-down.
 Cranemaster is ideally suited to keep a certain tension in the wire after touch-down, either to ease the moving of the object without lifting it, or to avoid instability of the object.
 For both situation Cranemaster will also decouple the wave motion from the load.

-Compensation for tool-weight subsea
+Tension control for tool-weight subsea